Best-Reviewed Documentaries 2017

 Filmmaker Raoul Peck uses "Remember This House," James Baldwin's unfinished final manuscript, to examine race issues in contemporary America....
 [More]

 Critics Consensus: Jane honors its subject's legacy with an absorbing, beautifully filmed, and overall enlightening look at her decades of invaluable work.

 Jane Goodall, a young and untrained woman, challenges the male dominated scientific consensus of her time with her chimpanzee research...
 [More]

 Critics Consensus: The Work takes a gut-wrenching look at lives all too often written off as lost causes, persuasively arguing that growth and change can be waiting where we least expect it.

-Set inside a single room in Folsom Prison, “The Work” follows three men from outside as they participate in a… [More]
+Set inside a single room in Folsom Prison, three men from the outside participate in a four-day group therapy retreat...
+[More]

-Critics Consensus: Simultaneously sweeping and intimate, Quest uses one family’s experiences to offer trenchant, wide-ranging observations about modern American life.
+Critics Consensus: Simultaneously sweeping and intimate, Quest uses one family's experiences to offer thoughtful, wide-ranging observations about modern American life.

 Critics Consensus: Dawson City: Frozen Time takes a patient look at the past through long-lost film footage that reveals much more than glimpses at life through the camera's lens.

 In 1978 Canada, a bulldozer digs up a long-lost collection of 533 nitrate film prints from the early 1900s....
 [More]